-HCAI uses standard coding on OCFs for injuries, interventions, unit measures, and provider types.
+HCAI uses standard coding on OCFs for injuries, interventions, good/supplies, unit measures, and provider types.
 Explore the side menu to learn more about the standard codes HCAI uses, and the basics of injury and intervention coding.

 Why Use Standard Coding?